 Answer: Fruits are the part of a plant that has seeds.
 Vegetables are the edible portion of a plant such as roots (carrots), leaves (lettuce), stems (celery) or flowers (broccoli).
 They are usually from a plant with a soft (not woody) stem.

-The Nutrition and Physical Activity Self-Assessment for Child Care (NAP SACC) project at the UNC Center for Health Promotion and Disease Prevention has been updated on a new website called “Go NAP SACC.”
+The Nutrition and Physical Activity Self-Assessment for Child Care (NAP SACC) project at the UNC Center for Health Promotion and Disease Prevention is now “Go NAP SACC.”
 Go NAP SACC features an interactive website.
-Look there for resources for children from birth – 5 years, a new focus on breastfeeding and infant feeding, screen time, and outdoor play.
+Look there for resources for children from birth – 5 years, a focus on breastfeeding and infant feeding, screen time, and outdoor play.
 Go NAP SACC can be adapted for different child care settings, including family child care homes.
-The new Go NAP SACC website, found at www.gonapsacc.org, gives technical assistance professionals self-assessments and other tools to keep up to date with the activities and needs of child care programs.
-New materials will be added over the next several years.
+The Go NAP SACC website, found at www.gonapsacc.org, gives technical assistance professionals self-assessments and tools.
 You can follow Go NAP SACC on Facebook (https://www.facebook.com/GoNAPSACC) and Twitter.
-Updated 5/2013
+Reviewed and reaffirmed 3/2018.

 Children need substantial amounts of moderate to vigorous physical activity and good foods in the right amounts to have a healthy weight.
 Nationally, 20% of children are overweight or obese by age 6.
 This article lists some ways to introduce healthful habits to children and to families and prevent obesity.
 This article describes Keystone Kids Go!
 Let's Move!
 Child Care, I am moving, I am learning, NAP SACC, and some examples of how these resources can be integrated into the curriculum.